 In April, my monthly cycle was off which is unusual for me.
 Very off.
 I bled extremely heavy and for much longer than usual.
 I had a horrible pain that went with it, that I’ve never felt before, and it wrapped all around my abdomen.
 It felt as if I was kicked square in the uterus, hard.
 But after 7 days it stopped and so did the pain so I figured it was just a fluke and I brushed it off.

 May comes around and I miss my cycle completely.
 There are no pregnancy symptoms whatsoever so I chalk it up to the tremendous amount of stress I was under, plus possible side effects of the CBD oil.
 I know when I’m pregnant.
 I’m keenly aware of my body and I know even before a pregnancy test when I’m pregnant.
 None of that was happening so I assumed I was not pregnant, that it was just my body responding to stress or the CBD oil.
 I also figured if I was pregnant, I would find out eventually.
 I have no history of issues around pregnancy so in my mind there was nothing to worry about.

 I wasn’t exactly wanting to be pregnant again.
-I had already gone through the mental and emotional process of coming to terms with not having kids anymore.
+I had already gone through the mental and emotional process of coming to terms with not having anymore kids.
 I already have 3 children, my oldest being 19, and my husband and I had already decided we were done.
 I also didn’t want to go through the physical pain of carrying another child, the extreme pain of labor and delivery again (I don’t use pain meds during labor and delivery), and then another round of years with no sleep.
 My kids just don’t sleep.
 I’m just ready for the next stages of this motherhood journey at this point in my life.
 So I was in complete denial of being pregnant, and I never did take a pregnancy test.
 I was too afraid it would be positive, something I was afraid of.
 I was waiting until the last possibly moment to find out if I was.